Developers configure metadata in your application. See Tracing setup for setup instructions.

 - Choose an operator and enter a value.

-- equals / notEquals — exact match / no match on the value
+- equals / notEquals: exact match or no match on the value

-- contains / notContains — value includes / excludes the specified substring
+- contains / notContains: value includes or excludes the specified substring

-- does not exist — the key is not present on the trace
+does not exist: the key isn’t present on the trace

 Metadata in the trace detail

 When viewing an individual trace in the Dashboard, metadata appears in the attributes section.
-All key-value pairs you attached are displayed, making it easy to see the full context of a trace without switching to your application logs.How metadata is stored
+The Dashboard displays all key-value pairs you attached, making it easy to see the full context of a trace without switching to your application logs.How AgentMark stores metadata

 Recommended metadata keys